suba2809/CSCI_3308_Project/README.md

 * **Interactive Experience:** Like articles, post messages, and engage with the community.
 * **Secure Authentication:** Passwords are securely hashed to protect user data.
 * **Scalable Infrastructure:** The entire project is containerized with Docker for easy deployment and scalability.
-* **AI or Real News Integration:** Depending on implementation, articles may be AI-generated or fetched from real news APIs.

-This project delivers an interactive, secure, and scalable solution for accessing news and building a personalized information space.

 ---